 The contents of the course will be drawn principally from the work of Val Wosket and Steve Page, whose book “Supervising the Counsellor: A Cyclical Model”, is the core study text for the course.
 This model provides participants with a comprehensive and systematic approach to the theory and practice of supervision, while accommodating within it other approaches to supervision.

 The course runs over 12 months, amounting to 140 hours of training between January and December each year.
-The programme includes 6 training weekends and one clinical seminar day as well as directed study, assignment work and external supervised practice.
+The programme includes an Induction day in January, 6 training weekends (Saturday and Sunday, full days) and a one-day clinical seminar, as well as directed study, assignment work and external supervised practice.

 Each course weekend includes: